 Ohio Lands | Eric Wright

-The Story of Ohio Lands
+Tour Ohio Lands

-in the Artsy Viewing Room
+in the Artsy's Viewing Room with artist commentary

 Through dozens of small paintings, a London-based artist engages in a fantasy memory game with the landscape of his native Ohio as well as the inflated aspirations of its founders and settlers "who chose to stamp their conquests as righteous by name at least."